guibur/config/README.md

       </variantList>
     </layout>
 ```
+- Add to `/usr/share/console-setup/KeyboardNames.pl` the language.
+(TODO: develop if working)
 - copy `ps` file to `/usr/share/X11/xkb/symbols`
+- Change default keyboard in `/etc/default/keyboard`

 ## terminal preparation
 - Install zsh (and make it default with `chsh -s $(which zsh)` and log out/in)